|Early Spring Date:||March 23|

 |Late Spring Date:||May 26|

 |Best Dates to See in Spring:||April 8 - May 1|

-Brown Thrashers are common breeding birds in the Washington metro area.
-They are uncommon at Monticello Park and do not breed there.
+Spring: Brown Thrashers are common breeding birds in the Washington metro area.
+They are not common at Monticello Park, but they have bred on the Kust property, which abuts the park.
 They start to show up at the park in early to mid-April.
-They can be difficult to find unless they are singing, which they usually do not do in the park.
-Most Brown Thrashers winter in states to the south, but a few spend the winter in the Washington Area.
+They can be difficult to find unless they are singing.
+Most Brown Thrashers winter in states to the south, but a few spend the winter in the Washington area.
 Migrants from the south usually arrive earlier than other spring migrants, because they have a shorter distance to travel.
-A more reliable place to see them is Occoquan Bay National Wildlife Refuge, where they sing on territory during the early spring.
+A more reliable place to see thrashers is Occoquan Bay National Wildlife Refuge, where they sing on territory during the early spring.

 Where to See Them in the Park

 Like the other members of their family, Brown Thrashers are accomplished mimics.
-They sing each of the songs they are copying 2 or 3 times.
-The mockingbird sings each song 4 or 5 times, and the catbird sings each song only once.
+They have more than 1,100 song types, and each individual can sing up to 3,000 song phrases.
+When mimicking other species, thrashers sing each song they are copying 2 or 3 times.
+Mockingbirds sing each song 4 or 5 times, and catbirds sing each song only once.
 When on breeding territory, Brown Thrashers often perch on a branch near the top of a tree early in the morning and sing loudly and persistently.Hear the vocalizations of the Brown Thrasher.

 Origin of Names

 Common Name: Brown from the plumage.
 Thrasher from thrusher, a thrush.

 Genus Name: Toxostoma means bow mouth, from the curved bill.